captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [ ] Create default template with premade fragments mentioned above
 ## Frontend API Fucntions/Axios Functions
 - [ ] Add input validation for API calling methods
-- [ ] Make API calling methods into utility functions in a separate file
 ## Frontend Structure & Refining
 - [x] Split up components in FragmentLists - Accordion, PopOver etc | PH
 ## Page Viewer Functionality
 - [x] Remove harded variables in PageViewer Component in SecondPage.js | PH
 - [x] Add Multiselect dropdown for labels and have the PageViewer call the API with more than one label | PH
-- [ ] Fix label default value on update and empty dropdown width
+- [x] Fix label default value on update and empty dropdown width | PH
-- [ ] Change label multiselect to creatable
 ## Start Page Functionality
 - [x] Fix Import Button's Modal submit button | AM
 - [ ] Have the imported files show in the Component and Layout Panel | AM